Short-term loans

 What are short-term loans?

-As the name suggests, a short-term loan is when you borrow money from a loan provider for a relatively short period of time.
+A short-term loan is when you borrow money for a short period of time, usually less than 12 months although it can vary between providers.

 What is a short-term loan good for?

-A short-term loan can be useful if you’re facing an unexpected expense that you’d otherwise struggle to pay for.
+A short-term loan can be useful if you face an unexpected expense.
 For example, it could help with:

-While taking out a short-term loan could be a good way to deal with an immediate issue, it isn’t normally a viable solution to longer-term financial problems.
+Taking out a short-term loan could be a good way to deal with an immediate issue, but you need to be sure you can pay back the loan quickly and on time.

 How much can I borrow as a short-term loan?

-If you’re looking to spread the cost of a loan over a year or more, you can use our loan calculator to get an idea of what your monthly repayments could look like.
+If you’re looking to spread the cost of a loan over a year or more, you can use our loan calculator to get an idea of how much your monthly repayments could be.

 To be eligible for a short-term loan, you’ll have to meet the lender’s criteria.
-Each is slightly different, but typically you must:
+This varies among lenders but, as a general rule, you must be:

-• Provide your address history from the past three years.
+- Able to provide your address history for the past three years.

-Before making a formal application, it may be useful to check your eligibility to find short-term loans you’re most likely to be accepted for.
-It’s a soft search and won’t affect your credit score.
+Before making a formal application for a loan, it’s a good idea to use our loan eligibility checker.
+It can help you find short-term loans you’re most likely to be accepted for.
+It’s a soft search and won’t affect your credit score in any way.

 Are short-term loans low interest?

-Even if you need a loan quickly, it’s important to see whether you can minimise the cost of borrowing.
+Even if you need a loan quickly, taking one out should never be a rash decision.
+It’s important to see if you can minimise the cost of borrowing.

-Compare interest rates and APRs (annual percentage rates) to get an idea of how much the loan will cost you overall.
-Include any fees or charges that might apply.
+Start by comparing interest rates and APRs (annual percentage rates) to get an idea of how much the loan could cost you overall.
+Don’t forget to include any fees or charges that might apply.

 Remember, the cheapest way to borrow money is by choosing the shortest loan term with monthly repayments you can comfortably afford.
 The longer the term, the more you’ll pay in interest overall.